Atomic Resources preview

 Atomic Resources

-Generate and manage tokens, Sass resources, themes, assets, and configuration files that define the visual foundation of your Atomic Design system.
+Generate and manage design tokens, web Sass resources, Expo and React Native style modules, fonts, assets, and configuration files that define the visual foundation of your Atomic Design system.

 Explore Resources